-Bar bills are usually issued the first week of each month during the season.
-They are emailed or distributed in the mail slots in the downstairs hall.
-They should be paid by mail as indicated on the statement or via the lock box in the downstairs hallway to the left of the mailboxes.
+Bar bills are usually emailed during the first week of each month during the season.
+They should be paid as indicated on the statement or via the lock box in the downstairs hallway to the left of the mailboxes.
 Any fees for social events will be billed through bar bills, however, entry fees for bonspiels cannot be made using member chits.
 Bar/Social expenses greater than \$100 and carried for more than 45 days from the billing date will result in loss of curling privileges and a \$15 late fee.
 If a game is played with someone who is not in good standing, the game will be forfeited.